 The Museum's Field Trip Grant program is an innovative grant initiative designed to fund a field trip to the Museum for students and teachers in South Florida.
 The grants are awarded to accredited K-12 public, private or charter schools in Miami-Dade, Broward and Palm Beach counties.

-The applications for the 2017-2018 school year Field Trip Grants are now being accepted.
-All application must be submitted by October 31, 2017.
+The applications for the 2017-2018 school year Field Trip Grants have been awarded.

 The following documents are required support information for each Field Trip Grant recipient.